RMerkulov-dev/clock-work/README.md

 ## CLOCKWORK app (PWA)

-Own full stack app for calculate your working and relaxing time.
-This ap is the best way to improve your effectivity and productivity.
+Own a full-stack app for calculating your working and relaxing time.
+This app is the best way to improve your effectiveness and productivity.
-This app contain all MERN modern stack.
+This app contains all MERN modern stack.
 Enjoy it:)